-We are delighted to let you know that one of our Year 5 girls has won the 2021 Junior District category and has now been entered for the National Final!
-We will keep you updated …
+We are delighted to let you know that one of pupils has won the 2021 Junior District category.

 Lego Mindstorms Robotics Challenge – Dominik attended the Robotics challenge to build and program an autonomous robot to undertake a series of fun missions! ” On this trip we learnt how to code a lego car.
 It was like lego technic but instead we had to add a computer onto our design.
 We learnt how to code and make the car travel and then we downloaded our finished coding from the laptop onto the car.
 My partner and I came 4th in the competition.
 I would definitely recommend the trip to any of my friends!”

 Mathemagical Christmas – Evelyn attended the Mathemagical Christmas day at Braeside Education Centre to develop her mathematical knowledge with a bit of Christmas sparkle thrown in! ” I enjoyed the problem solving maths day because the teacher was dressed up as an elf!
 We were Santas’s elves and we made our own 3D shapes.
 I also liked it because we got to bring in our own pencil cases and note books.

 Gravity and Gunpowder – James attended the Gravity and Gunpowder day at Braeside.
 “We made our own rockets and then learnt how to launch them safely.
 We had to follow the Rocket and Launch Safety Rules because there is no warning before the gunpowder explodes!”
 “We used gunpowder to launch the rockets.
 It was great fun seeing them launch off!”
 The boys now want to launch them into orbit because they could win $10,000!